-Bachelor of Science in Earth Systems Science
+Bachelor of Science in Environmental Earth Systems

-The Bachelor of Science in Earth Systems Science is designed to provide students with a broad range of coursework and research experiences that can be drawn upon to prepare students for a career in the geosciences, as well as graduate programs.
-B.S. students complete a cognate including upper level chemistry, physics, or biology.
+The Bachelor of Science in Environmental Earth Systems is designed to provide students with a broad range of coursework and research experiences that can be drawn upon to prepare students for a career in the geosciences, as well as graduate programs.
+B.S. students complete a cognate including upper-level chemistry, physics, or biology.
 Student may opt to complete a minor in the College of Sciences in lieu of a cognate.
 The Geology capstone (GEOL 499) and Senior Seminar (BIOL or GEOL 490) are requirements of this degree.

 - 2 semesters of introductory geology (GEOL A101 and A103) and 1 semester of introductory biology (BIOL A121)

 - 1 hydrosphere course (GEOL A301 or A401)